-Graduates of non-regionally accredited, four-year educational institutions may be admitted to the Graduate School and considered for admission to a master's degree program with a minimum GAP score, an adequate preparation in the field of specialization, and a minimum of 40 hours of general education course work including the following:
+Graduates of non-regionally accredited, four-year educational institutions may be admitted to the Graduate School and considered for admission to a master's degree program with an adequate preparation in the field of specialization, as determined by the academic program to which a student applies.
+Additionally, programs may request additional information from an applicant from a non-regionally accredited institution during the application review process.